 "It could be July or August before recreational travel is allowed on the Arkansas River," Driver said.

 The industries on the river might be able to navigate the waters sooner because tugboats can travel when the river is moving at about 150,000 cubic feet per second, but it will still take time.

 "It might be a while before the economy on river stabilizes," Cooper said.

-Debris is piled on and around the Cindy Coates Miller Bridge in the Clinton Presidential Park on Tuesday.
+FILE — Debris is piled on and around the Cindy Coates Miller Bridge in the Clinton Presidential Park on June 11.
 The bridge had earlier been submerged by the floodwaters.